Skip to content

 How To Calculate Fleet Utilization [Formula + Metrics]

-Perhaps you're a fleet owner or manager with your sights on knowing how to better manage varying demand.
-Maybe you want to create more effective maintenance schedules, or improve customer service and compliance.
-You're probably asking that all-important question: how?
+Whether you're a fleet owner looking to better manage your fleet amid varying demand or you just want to create more effective maintenance schedules and improve compliance, you're probably asking that all-important question: How?
+The answer is calculating fleet utilization.

 Inside this article: